 The Research Training Institute for Health Sciences Librarians (RTI) of the Medical Library Association (MLA) is an online continuing education program for health sciences librarians that provides advanced research methods training and an intensive level of support for health sciences librarians to design, conduct and successfully disseminate a research project.

-The new 2021 RTI Online program builds on and enhances the successful in-person RTI training program and takes advantage of the benefits of online instruction, such as greater affordability, flexibility, and convenience for participants.
+The RTI Online program builds on and enhances the successful in-person RTI training program and takes advantage of the benefits of online instruction, such as greater affordability, flexibility, and convenience for participants.

 The RTI Online program offers a unique and highly-effective training model that includes: